top of page

 For example, several students chose the standard, “I can cite evidence to support an analysis of the text.”
 No matter the style of the project, the students who chose this standard had to demonstrate an analysis of the text and support that analysis with evidence they pulled from their independent reading books.

 Other students chose the standard, “I can analyze how elements of a story interact.”
 For this standard, students could look at how a character was impacted by his or her setting or a specific event in the novel.
+They could build a lego model of several settings and to meet the standards, they would write an analysis of how each setting impacted the characters in their novel.

 Making the projects standards based grounded student work in focused learning.